bitbergDA/Wheat-Disequilibirum-analysis/README.md

 An example of the prediction and the actual value can be found below
 <img width="1920" height="959" alt="model_predict_wheat" src=model_predict_wheat.png/>

-What is interesting about this model is however that it is quite bad at predicting prices during more global events, such as for example the war in Ukraine, but is excellent at predicting local price disequilibriums, such as how Italy bounced back from its drought in 2025.
+What is interesting about this model is however that it is quite bad at predicting prices during more global events, such as for example the war in Ukraine, but is excellent at predicting local price disequilibriums, such as how Italy bounced back from a price peak in 2025.

 ## Further projects
 Based on my analysis and model, it would be interesting to continue developing the analysis, by building a model focused on long run price forecasts in the region and combine with this model in a forecast reconciliation.